sundararajan-rajendr/SONiC/doc/mgmt/Sonic_mirror.md

 # Scope

-This document cover mirror session Configuration and show commands along with ip mirror Access list configuration and show commands
+This document cover mirror session configuration and show commands.
+It also covers ip mirror Access list configuration and show commands
 .

 # Definition/Abbreviation